sharvas/libft/README.md

 void ft_freestr(char *str);
 ```

-All function are written according to the 42 standard:
+All function are written according to the 42 standards:
 *Functions cannot leak.
 All errors must be handled carefully.
 In no way can the function quit in an unexpected manner (Segmentation fault, bus error, double free, etc).*